BruceEckel/AtomicKotlin-hugo/content/exercises/index.md

 reading the atom.
 All exercises can be checked automatically within IntelliJ IDEA, and you can see your progress while solving them.

-To solve the exercises, install IntelliJ IDEA with the Edu Tools plugin by following these tutorials:
+To solve the exercises, install IntelliJ IDEA with the EduTools plugin by following these tutorials:

 1. [Install IntelliJ IDEA and the EduTools